Judicial Performance Evaluation Program frequently asked questions

 How will the judge see my answers?

 Judges will not receive copies of individual completed questionnaires and will not be able to connect scores and/or comments submitted by a particular attorney with that attorney.
-Instead, responses submitted about each judge will be aggregated into a single confidential evaluation report, which will show the judge’s scores and all narrative comments received.
-All narrative comments will be independently reviewed, and best efforts will be made to remove identifying information from the comments before they are included in an evaluation report.
+Instead, responses submitted about each judge will be aggregated.
+Each evaluated judge will receive a confidential evaluation report, which will show respondents’ collective demographic information, statistical information about the number of responses received per question, and all narrative comments submitted.
+Narrative comments will be independently reviewed, and best efforts will be made to remove identifying information from the comments before they are included in a judge’s evaluation report.
 That said, we ask that attorneys avoid including identifying information about themselves or their cases when writing narrative comments.

 Judges discuss their evaluation reports with their departmental Chief Justices with the goal of fostering professional development and self-improvement.